 Agency: JPS Foundation

-Project: NICU Volunteer and Supplemental Nutrition Project
+Project: NICU Volunteer and Supplemental Nutrition Project*

 Support from the Junior League of Fort Worth for this project will provide premature babies in JPS’ Neonatal Intensive Care Unit (NICU) with two elements critical to their growth: (1) skin-to-skin contact provided by cuddling from volunteers when parents are unable to be there and (2) human-based supplements for babies whose digestive systems struggle to digest feedings.
 Studies have shown that preemies who are cuddled from birth have better sleep patterns and focus, steadier respiration and heart rate and better stress-management skills as children.
 Beneficiaries are preemies who will also receive human-based milk to provide necessary nutrition for their bodies and brains to grow at developmentally appropriate rates.